mikrobe/trainingbot/README.md

 * At week 17 start bricks (intensity followed by distance), start new micro-cycle but using repeat week 13 distance

 ## Machine Learning
 The athlete follows the prescribed workout.
-The bot will adapt the workout plan by using a machine  learning (ml) algorithm to detect over/under/normal training.
-The ml is using examples of over/under/normal training sessions.
+The bot will adapt the workout plan by using a machine learning (ml) algorithm to predict over/under/normal training.
+The ml is using a training set of over/under/normal training sessions.
-The examples are generated using simulations.
-The simulations creates virtual athletes doing virtual workouts.
+For supervised hypothesis, training set are carefully created by a specialized data scientist who knows the best metrics to use.
+Metrics are based in raw strava data that you can find in the above section and listed below.
 Here are the attributes ml will use to train:
-### Single Workout Attributes:
+### Single Workout Metrics:
 * TSS
 * TSB
 * CTL